bnaponiello/dojo-clean-code/README.md

 # dojo-clean-code
-A set of examples for applying clean code which can be used in a dojo room.
+A set of exercises/problems to solve applying clean code and design patterns techniques which can be used in a dojo room.